StefanGrimminck/API-bulk-request/README.md

 # API-bulk-request

-This repository is made for some **really** specific scripts wich you propebly won't need to use.
+These scripts are made to some **really** specific API calls wich you propably won't need to use.
 Otherwise, goodluck... 🍀